luccahuguet/dynu/README.md

 - `a tb <name> <field> <value>` — Create a new table with an initial record
 - `set tb <name>` — Set the current table
 - `d tb <name>` — Remove a table
+- `purge tb` — Remove all records from the current table

 ### Field Commands
 - `ls fls` — List fields in the current table